Chinese red-headed centipede: Use in traditional medicine

-In modern South Korea, S. s. mutilans and other Scolopendra species are used in Korean traditional medicine.
+In modern South Korea, S. mutilans and other Scolopendra species are used in Korean traditional medicine.
 The centipedes are used whole to treat various medical issues, including joint problems (which is its major use), alopecia areata, stroke, convulsions, lymphangitis, lumps or masses, neoplasm, poisonous tumours, carbuncles, and snake bites.
 These centipedes were considered one of the most prescribed, medically important, and expensive insect/arthropod drugs in Korean traditional medicine.
 They are frequently prescribed alone, despite arthropod drugs are usually prescribed with a mix of other medicinal materials for desired effects.

-In China, S. s. mutilans is the only centipede species registered for clinical application by the Pharmacopeia of the People's Republic of China.
+In China, S. mutilans is the only centipede species registered for clinical application by the Pharmacopeia of the People's Republic of China.
 Despite being the only species listed, other species of centipedes, including S. mojiangica, S. multidens, and S. negrocapitis, were also regularly used as substitutes in clinical practice.